 The Purdue Adult Student Network is a student organization that strives to connect adult nontraditional students to Purdue and other students.

 ASL is a national honor society for adult nontraditional students based on scholarship and leadership.
-In addition to membership, ASL offers scholarships during the spring semester.
-The 2013 deadline for having your application materials submitted to the Span Plan office in Schleman 207 is Monday, April 15, 2013.
+In addition to membership, ASL offers annual scholarships.
+The 2015 deadline for having your application materials submitted to the Span Plan office is Tuesday, April 15, 2015.
 Information about its scholarship program can be found on the ASL website.
 Applicants do not have to be a member of ASL to qualify for an ASL scholarship.
-A Purdue adult nontraditional student was awarded one of the ASL national scholarships.
+A Purdue adult nontraditional student was awarded one of the ASL national scholarships in 2010.

-Membership to Alpha Sigma Lambda is by invitation only.
-Invitations to join ASL are extended to qualified students during the spring semester.
+Membership in Alpha Sigma Lambda is by invitation only.
+Invitations to join ASL are extended to qualified students early in the spring semester.

-Four outstanding staff f members were inducted as honorary members to recognize their ongoing support for the adult student population of Purdue University.
+Four outstanding staff members were inducted as honorary members, in recognition of their ongoing support for the adult student population of Purdue University:

 - Stacey Dunderman, Academic Advisor in the College of Science

 - Sindie Anne Hornbeck, Student Services Coordinator for the College of Technology Statewide campus in Lafayette.

 - Roxanne Martin, Scholarships Coordinator in the Division of Financial Aid